Checkout is a tool available to you in onCourse, it allows you to easily enrol a student into a class in just a few steps.

 After you complete this process an email will be sent to the payer with the payment details and the payer record will appear in the list view of "Payment In".

 The enrolment confirmation goes to each student who has enrolled in a class.
 The tax invoice only goes to the payer.
-For example, if two friends were attending a class together, paid for by one of them as a gift to the other, only the payer would receive information about the fees charged.
-The person receiving the enrolment as a gift would simply receive an enrolment confirmation with no information regarding the cost.
+For example, if three friends were attending a class together, paid for by one of them as a gift to the others, you can set it so that the invoice and confirmation goes to the payer, and the others get nothing to retain the surprise.

 Some additional information you need to record for your AVETMISS, traineeship, CRICOS or VET Fee-Help reporting can be added to the enrolment record after it has been created.
-This information can not be added in Quick Enrol at the time you create the enrolment.
+This information can not be added in Checkout at the time you create the enrolment.

-To locate an enrolment, go to People > Enrolments and search for the enrolment you have created.
+To locate an enrolment, go to Enrolments and search for the enrolment you have created.
 Double click on your enrolment to open it in edit mode.

-On the enrolment general tab, you can set a value for the following fields.
+In the VET section of the enrolment, you can set a value for the following fields.
 Most of these field only affect AVETMISS reporting.

 Study Reason reported in the NAT00120 for students enrolling in a qualification or skills set.
 If you don't set a value here, the default '11 - other reasons' will be exported